13 August 2021

 In this course you will learn more about these famous masters and art movements, but there is much more to discover!
 Besides painters, many more artists, such as architects, designers and gold- and silversmiths, contributed to the fame of this period with their innovative artworks.

 Upon completion of this highly interactive course, you will have seen many highlights from the Dutch 18th, 19th and early 20th centuries.
 You will be able to recognize the main artists, but you will also have become confident in recognizing, discussing and analyzing artworks in general.
-What you learn in class and during the on-site excursions will therefore not only make you familiar with Dutch art of the modern period, but will also add depth and value to your own travels later on.
+What you learn in class and during the online excursions will therefore not only make you familiar with Dutch art of the modern period, but will also add depth and value to your own travels later on.

 Anna Koldeweij, MA